claudiajerome07/Ecommerce-Follow-Along/README.md

 1. User Input: Collects address details such as Address Line 1, Address Line 2, City, Country, Zip Code, and Address Type (Home, Office, Other).

-2. State Management: Utilizes useState to store the address data inputted by the user
+2. State Management: Utilizes useState to store the address data inputted by the user.

 ** thank you **